 Because a large percentage of the population in Cape Town are unskilled, unemployment rate is high.
 In 2016, 26.6% of the city were without jobs.

-However, the economy is improving, and because of its highly affordable cost of living and stunning landscapes, Cape Town is attracting entrepreneurs, particularly in creative fields.
+However, the economy is improving, and because of its highly affordable cost of living and stunning landscapes, Cape Town is attracting entrepreneurs wanting to start a business in South Africa, particularly in creative fields.
 The city was the World Design Capital in 2014.

 Entrepreneurs or established companies looking to expand into an overseas market could potentially have considerable success, and freelancers with the capacity to win work online from their own country can expect to live a comfortable life in Cape Town.